"The Green Book" - Pocket Ontario OH&S Act and Regulations

-The “Green Book” contains the complete and current Ontario Occupational Health and Safety Act and regulations in Ontario.
+The “Green Book” contains the complete and current Ontario Occupational Health and Safety Act and regulations.

 This handy and portable book is suitable for carrying with you or posting on bulletin boards and can help employers meet their obligation to post a copy of the Occupational Health and Safety Act (OHSA) in the workplace.
 Also known as the “Green Book,” it contains the complete and current Ontario OHSA and regulations and includes drilled holes for easy posting.